gobitfly/eth2-knowledge-base/v2beta/metric-validator-efficiency.md

 Block proposals are purely luck-based, but over the long run, 12.5% (8/64) of validators' rewards come from block proposals.
 Blocks include execution rewards (transaction rewards + MEV rewards) and scale with the number of attestations and sync committee outputs included in a block.

-Comparing validator performance based on the luck of inclusion of attestations and MEV rewards (which highly depend on market volatility) would not provide meaningful context.
-Thus, proposer efficiency solely depends on the number of successfully proposed blocks divided by the total number of blocks that a validator could have proposed.
+Comparing validator performance based on MEV rewards (which highly depend on market volatility) would not provide meaningful context.
+Thus, proposer efficiency solely depends on CL rewards.
+The sum of all received proposal-related rewards is divided by the possible maximum.
+Since this value is not trivially available, it has to be approximated.
+We do this by assuming the median rewards of the surrounding 32 proposals (missing skipped, 0 if none).
 \
 This leads to the following formula:

 {% code overflow="wrap" %}
 ```
+proposer_idealReward = max(proposer_actualReward, medianReward([x-16 ... x+16]))
-proposer_efficiency = proposedBlocks / totalBlocks
+proposer_efficiency = proposer_actualReward / proposer_idealReward
 ```
 {% endcode %}